-People across America have been paying close attention to news about missing teen, Elizabeth Thomas, and her alleged kidnapper, Tad Cummins.
-With a manhunt underway, authorities continue to uncover evidence of an inappropriate romantic relationship between the girl and her 50-year-old teacher.
+People across America paid close attention to news about missing teen, Elizabeth Thomas, and her alleged kidnapper, Tad Cummins.
+After a nationwide manhunt, authorities continued to uncover evidence of an inappropriate romantic relationship between the girl and her 50-year-old teacher.
 Experts now believe Cummins had been grooming the student for a while.

 This is a parent’s worst nightmare.
 And unfortunately, headlines like these have become far too frequent.

 Every day, hundreds of thousands of parents entrust their children to teachers, coaches and youth ministers.
 The vast majority of these people truly have a heart to help children.
 There are some bad apples in the mix, however, which can complicate things.